 PWD supports agricultural best management practice installation through annual contributions to the Schuylkill River Restoration Fund (SRRF) and participation on the grant advisory committee.
-In 2023, \$95,000 from PWD's annual contribution funded four large watershed protection projects on agricultural properties in the Schuylkill River watershed.
+In 2024, \$123,000 from PWD's annual contribution funded four large watershed protection projects on agricultural properties in the Schuylkill River watershed.
 These priority projects were selected for the implementation of agricultural best management practices to support WCP Cryptosporidium control objectives.

-- The Phillips Farm, a farm located in the headwaters of Maiden Creek in Lenhartsville, Berks County, received a \$95,000 SRRF grant to construct a 6-month storage capacity manure storage facility and other agricultural best management practices (BMPs).
-PWD contributed \$32,500 to Berks Nature for the Phillips Farm, with Constellation Energy and Aqua PA contributing a total of \$62,500. - The Burkholder Farm property, a steer operation in the Saucony Creek Watershed in Berks County, received a \$75,000 SRRF grant to construct a 6-month capacity manure storage facility and other agricultural BMPs.
-PWD directed \$17,750 to Berks Nature for the Burkholder Farm project, with Constellation Energy contributing a further \$57,250. - PWD also directed \$25,500 towards the SRRF grant awarded to Lehigh County Conservation District for the Last Chance Angus Farm project in the Maiden Creek Watershed.
-The Last Chance Angus Farm's project suite includes the installation of a 6-month capacity manure storage facility and other agricultural BMPs.
-The total SRRF award for the Last Chance Angus Farm project was \$51,000, with Constellation Energy contributing the remaining funding. - Additionally, PWD awarded \$19,250 of a \$45,500 SRRF award to Berks County Conservation District to implement livestock exclusion fencing, streambank protection measures, and other BMPs along Cold Run, a headwaters tributary to Hay Creek.
-Constellation Energy and PA American Water contributed the remaining \$26,250 of the total award.
+- The Weinsteiger Farm, a beef operation in the headwaters of Perkiomen Creek in Leesport, Berks County, received a \$31,000 SRRF grant to construct a roofed manure stack pad and other agricultural best management practices (BMPs).
+PWD contributed the total amount of the award for the Weinsteiger Farm to Berks County Conservation District. - The Masemore Farm property, a dairy operation in the headwaters of the Perkiomen Creek Watershed in Hereford Township, Berks County, received a \$99,750 SRRF grant to construct a 6month capacity manure storage facility and other agricultural BMPs.
+PWD directed \$30,750 to Berks Nature for the Masemore Farm project, with Constellation Energy and Aqua contributing a further \$69,000. - The Bitler-Vista Grande Farm, a dairy operation in the headwaters of the Maiden Creek watershed in Richmond Township, Berks County, received a \$60,000 SRRF grant to construct a 6-month storage capacity manure storage facility and other agricultural best management practices (BMPs).
+PWD contributed \$30,750 to Berks Nature for the Bitler-Vista Grande Farm, with Constellation Energy contributing the remaining \$29,250. - The Sterner Dairy Farm, located in the headwaters of the Middle Creek watershed in Bechtelsville, Montgomery County, received a \$100,000 SRRF grant to decommission a damaged underground manure storage system and replace it with two new waste storage facilities, in addition to adding other agricultural best management practices (BMPs).
+PWD contributed

+\$30,500 to Montgomery County Conservation District for the Sterner Dairy Farm, with Constellation Energy contributing the remaining \$69,500.

 PWD continues to be an active participant in the SAN Agricultural Workgroup to coordinate efforts among watershed partners with similar environmental protection objectives.
 Through the SAN, education and outreach materials are developed and additional stakeholders are engaged to promote the implementation of agricultural best management practices and nutrient management plans throughout the watershed.
-In the last year, SAN partners continued to help develop and implement

-Comprehensive Nutrient Management Plans (CNMP) for agricultural properties across the Schuylkill River watershed.
+In the last year, SAN partners continued to help develop and implement Comprehensive Nutrient Management Plans (CNMP) for agricultural properties across the Schuylkill River watershed.